PineappleJohn/fabric-docs/develop/mixins/mixins.md

 - ```TAIL```, Injects after all the code. <br/>
 There are a few others, but generally all you need to know are these ones.
 ## Cancelling
 Using injecting and mixins allow you to cancel a method at a certain distance.
-For example, <br/> // The code will go here //
+For example, <br/>
+<<< @/reference/latest/src/main/java/com/example/docs/MixinExample/PlayerEntityMixin.java{14-17}
+This will cancel the damage taking, the result of cancelling does depend on the method you cancel.
+If you meant for the player to cancel taking damage, but instead cancel the damage taking preperation - the results may not be as expected.